nichoth/partylog-client/docs/messages.md

 ```

 The server gets the hello, and adds the 3 new messages to the DB.
 It has also
 gotten 5 new messages from a different device.
-The server keeps a record of
+The server reads the `seq` in the
-devices vs messages synced.
-It can see that the client device is 5 behind, so
+client's message, and it can see that the client device is 5 behind, so
 it sends the 5 additional messages to the client:

 ```js